Palestinian farmers wither in tough climate

 Palestinian farmers and officials say the land is owned by the Islamic waqf, a kind of religious trust, which the farmers have been renting for years.
 They say Israel is threatened by the success of their crop, the sweet, fat Medjoul date, one of the world's most expensive varieties.

 Jewish settlements nearby grow Medjoul dates too.
-Several neighboring Islamic countries are now boycotting their produce.
+Several neighbouring Islamic countries are now boycotting their produce.

 GOING TO WASTE